All of the Baptized Are Sent – Tom Mundahl reflects on our call to serve.

 The drama unfolds as one after another of Jesse’s likely sons is rejected as royal candidate.
 “Are all your sons here?” asks Samuel.
 Jesse responds that there is only the youngest left; he has been left behind “to keep the sheep.”
 Samuel replies, “Send and bring him here, for we will not sit down until he comes” (1 Samuel 16:11).
 Of course, ruddy David is the one, and he is anointed.

 Beyond the mystery of divine freedom, one important clue to David’s selection is the simple fact that he was tending to business, “keeping the sheep.”
 In other words, he was following his calling (and his future vocation, since “shepherding” is a principal metaphor for royal rule).
-As we reflect on creation accounts, it is intriguing that the most literal translation of the call to “have dominion over” (Genesis 1:27- 28) can be rendered “the traveling around of the shepherd with his flock” (Ellen Davis, Scripture, Culture, and Agriculture, Cambridge, 2009, p.
+As we reflect on creation accounts, it is intriguing that the most literal translation of the call to “have dominion over” (Genesis 1:27- 28) can be rendered “the traveling around of the shepherd with his flock” (Ellen Davis, Scripture, Culture, and Agriculture.
+Cambridge: Cambridge University Press, 2009, p.
 55).

 Few more powerful images of royal shepherding and nurture can be found than Psalm 23.
 As a “psalm of trust” it begins with the simple affirmation that in the care of this shepherd nothing is lacking.
 While the psalm is often used in times of grief and mourning (and appropriately so), this blunt admission of satisfaction flies in the face of American consumerism driven by an entire industry dedicated to manufacturing “wants.”
 Perhaps William Wordsworth had this familiar verse in mind when he wrote, “in getting and spending we lay waste our powers.” (“The World is Too Much With Us“)